 First, let's look at how to search for a specific type of website.
 Let's say you are interested in locating information from colleges or universities.
-You would need to know the extension of educational websites, .edu.
+You would need to know the domain of educational websites, .edu.

 Now that we know how to search for a top-level extension let's search for a topic on educational institution websites.
 We will still type